Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Performance Evaluation

 \subsection{Overhead Comparison}

-We assume either a test of a beam pair or transmission of a pilot symbol occupies one time slot in Table~\ref{table_1}.
-Note that the numbers of time slots for both the ESPRIT-based scheme and deep CNN-based scheme are independent of the numbers of the antennas, served users, and RF chains.
-We use 8 time slots for both the ESPRIT-based scheme and deep CNN-based scheme in our simulation.
-Using the same parameters for the comparisons of computational complexity, the overhead of partial beam sweeping, hierarchical beam training, and adaptive CS-based scheme is 33, 39, and 39 time slots, respectively.
-Since both the adaptive CS-based scheme and the hierarchical beam training scheme are based on hierarchical codebooks, they have the same overhead, which is larger than that of partial beam sweeping for the small number of antennas at the BS, and vice versa.
+To compare the overhead for different schemes in the unit of time slots, we assume either a test of a beam pair or transmission of a pilot symbol occupies one time slot in Table~\ref{table_1}.
+Note that both the ESPRIT-based scheme and deep CNN-based scheme need $T$ time slots, which is independent of the numbers of the antennas, served users, and RF chains.
+Since both the adaptive CS-based scheme and the hierarchical beam training scheme are based on hierarchical codebooks, they have the same overhead, which is larger than that of partial beam sweeping for a small $N_{\textrm{T}}$, and vice versa.